MasteraSnackin/BaseFlow-Router/README.md

     E -->|Checks Curve| H[RobinPump.fun]
     B -->|Executes Swap| E
 ```
+More diagrams and architecture are available in ARCHITECTURE.md: https://github.com/MasteraSnackin/BaseFlow-Router/blob/master/ARCHITECTURE.md

 The system consists of a React Frontend for user interaction, a Node.js Backend that aggregates quotes and validates prices against CoinGecko, and a set of Smart Contracts on Base Sepolia.
 The Router contract is the core on-chain component, responsible for querying connected venues (VenueA, VenueB, RobinPump.fun) and executing the trade through the most profitable path.